BlaireLeone/bulma-clean-theme/bear-drama.md

 ![](img/black-bear-habitat-ca.jpg)

 This map from the CA department of fish and wildlife shows the range of black bear's habitat in California as of 2021.

+Black bears are no stranger to human encroachment.
+It's hypothesized that the large-scale hunting operations, deforestation, and permanent townships from humans in the last few centuries, drove the bears into smaller more forested zones.

+However in the past 50 years, this pattern has reversed and we are seeing more and more bears wandering outside their preferred habitats - especially into urban areas.

+**Humans**

+**Climate Change - Rising Temperatures**

+**Drought**

+**Wildfires**